DevExpress/testcafe/README.md

 ## TestCafe Studio: IDE for End-to-End Web Testing

-TestCafe is great for writing end-to-end tests in JavaScript, but sometimes coding is not the best option.
+TestCafe is great for writing end-to-end tests in JavaScript, but sometimes coding is not an option.
 [TestCafe Studio](https://www.devexpress.com/products/testcafestudio/?utm_source=github.com&utm_medium=referral&utm_campaign=tc-gh-ide) allows you to record and maintain tests visually.
-Try it whether you want to delegate testing to a QA team that has lower JavaScript skills or simplify the way you create tests.
+Try it whether you want to delegate testing to a QA team that has lower JavaScript skills or simplify the way you create tests yourself.

 Read the following article to learn how TestCafe Studio could fit into your workflow: [What's Better than TestCafe?
 TestCafe Studio](https://www.devexpress.com/products/testcafestudio/).